vivithemage/shutter-tester/README.md

 # Shutter Tester

 ## IMPORTANT NOTE ABOUT THIS FORK
-This fork is a stripped down version and only uses one button to reset on pin 3
+This fork is a stripped down version and only uses one button to reset on pin 3.
+It's also set up to use a 2 x 16 lcd and displays less information (just the explosure time and the number of exposures).

 ## Disclaimer